ChrissyGT/hello-world/README.md

 # hello-world
-first testing with GitHub - creeate a repository
+first testing with GitHub - create a repository